4 Music Theory

 Natural minor scales are similar to Major scales in that they are diatonic with seven unique tones and a repeated octave and made up of patterns of half and whole steps, but the pattern is different.
 The sequence for a minor scale is:

-The most basic natural minor scale is the a natural minor scale which has no sharps or flats.
-Here are the C Major and a minor scales.
 These two scales would be labeled as relative, meaning they have the same sharps and flats.
 C Major’s relative minor is a.
 There are also parallel minor scales which have the same starting note but different sharps and flats due to the patterns of whole and half steps.
 For example, C minor, would be the parallel minor of C major.
-The c minor scale = C D E♭ F G A♭ B♭ C. The natural minor scale can also be represented by the notation: 1 2 ♭3 4 5 ♭6 ♭7 8
+The c minor scale = C D E♭ F G A♭ B♭ C. The natural minor scale can also be represented by the notation: 1 2 ♭3 4 5 ♭6 ♭7 8.

 The harmonic minor scale is similar to the natural minor, except that the seventh degree is raised by one half step, making a larger interval (augmented 2nd) between the sixth and seventh scale degrees.
 The sequence for harmonic minor is whole, half, whole, whole, half, whole+half, half.

 The melodic minor scale is the only scale that is different ascending and descending.
 Ascending it is similar to the Major scale except the melodic minor has a lowered 3rd scale degree.
 Descending, the melodic minor is the same as the natural minor.
 The sequence for ascending melodic minor is whole, half, whole, whole, whole, whole, half.
 The sequence for descending melodic minor is whole, whole, half, whole, whole, half, whole.
-The ascending melodic minor scale can be notated as: 1 2 ♭3 4 5 6 7 8 While the descending is: 8 ♭7 ♭6 5 4 ♭3 2 1
+The ascending melodic minor scale can be notated as: 1 2 ♭3 4 5 6 7 8, while the descending is: 8 ♭7 ♭6 5 4 ♭3 2 1.

 Key Signatures